Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 ### FOR METEOR-M LRPT
 - Select the `METEOR M2-x LRPT 72k` pipeline
 - Enable `DC Blocking`
-- For the frequency choose whichever frequency the satellite is broadcasting in at the time of reception, as of writing this article it is the `Primary` frequency
+- For the frequency choose `Primary` for 137.9 MHz and `Backup` for 137.1 MHz
 > The frequency can change when the satellite conflict switches (Tries to avoid using the same frequency as other satellites in the same band)

 ![A screenshot of the settings mentioned above](./Assets/Radio/LRPT-SatDump-Settings.png)